Secret tapes in racially tinged police scandal may revive difficult time for Buttigieg

 The South Bend Common Council is pushing to have tapes made public that secretly recorded police officers on telephone calls in which they allegedly made racist comments.

 The controversy led Buttigieg to demote the city's first black police chief, Darryl Boykins, in 2012.
-He then sued the city alleging racial discrimination, alleging that the secret taping scandal was used as a pretext to oust him.
+Boykins then sued the city alleging racial discrimination, saying that the secret taping scandal was used as a pretext to oust him.

 Buttigieg pushes national service to boost national cohesionApril 16, 201906:13

 Boykins' demotion prompted a wave of criticism from many leaders in the city’s black community.
-African-American pastors and city council members have said they want the tapes released so they can hear whether they captured white police officers using racist language.
+African American pastors and city council members have said they want the tapes released so they can hear whether white police officers used racist language.

-Separately, a group of other officers is suing the city saying they were illegally recorded on the tapes and thus are trying to block their release.
+Separately, a group of officers is suing the city trying to block the tapes' release, saying they were illegally recorded.

-"I would be very interested to know what is on the tapes," Buttigieg said several years ago.

-The mayor's office says they can't release the tapes without approval from a judge since the recordings could violate wiretapping laws.
+The mayor's office says it can't release the tapes without approval from a judge since the recordings could violate wiretapping laws.
+Nonetheless, Buttigieg said several years ago that he "would be very interested to know what is on the tapes."

-Litigation has been ongoing for six years and cost the city over $2 million, according to the South Bend Tribune.
+Litigation has been ongoing for six years and has cost the city over $2 million, according to The South Bend Tribune.

 A judge was supposed to decide on summary judgment by the end of last year, but a ruling could now be coming soon, according to The Hill.